 Table of Contents

-3D Printing price Background
+3D Printing Background Market Price

 How much does 3D printing cost?
 What is the difference between the type of material?
 How do I know which technology is right for me?
 And is it even worth buying a printer instead of using printing services?